IvanGDR/K8S-RBAC/README.md

 $ kubectl logs zookeeper-depl-5fbcc55b7b-2b4xm
 ```

-Above namespace is not needed as we are under dev context.
+Above namespace name is not needed as we are under dev context.
 On the other hand if we are outside dev context, we can execute this:

 ```